-Nomination Form
+Candidate Nomination Form

 In order to stand for election, members must complete and sign a nomination form.
-Nomination Forms can be found and completed online - www.ersvotes.com/mft2019 and/or directly requested from Electoral Reform Services (contact details on page 2).
+Nomination Forms can be found and completed online via the election website - www.cesvotes.com/mft2020 and/or directly requested from Civica Election Services (contact details on page 2).